Abraham Feinberg: The Singing Rabbi

 Feinberg argued against the theory of innate racial characteristics, stating: "I can't accept this notion, because the astonishing ability of human groups to change their "innate" characteristics has been demonstrated time and time again.
 It was the Russians, forty years ago a nation of illiterate peasants, who launched the first astronauts [cosmonauts]; the "heathen Chinese" will soon develop their own atomic bomb.
 Even the warlike Fiji Islanders, who barbecued their last missionary eight decades ago, are now, according to Saturday Review editor Norman Cousins, the most warmhearted, generous and trusting of human tribes".
 Feinberg argued that through people of different races look different, but there was no evidence that any race was inferior, arguing that low results on aptitude tests achieved by blacks and First Nations peoples were due to an "environment" that discouraged intellectual achievement, instead of being hereditary.
 Feinberg wrote: "In some Southern states, however, and in South Africa, sexual relations between persons of different races are proscribed by law; to me, this fact underlines the close connection between the fear of mixed marriages and the humiliation of full-scale segregation.
-As a Jew, I believe that, such proscriptions are every bit as shameful as Hitler’s Nuremburg laws, which forbade physical love between Aryans and Jews".
+As a Jew, I believe that, such proscriptions are every bit as shameful as Hitler’s Nuremberg laws, which forbade physical love between Aryans and Jews".
 Feinberg argued that as long as people refused to marry people of different races, racism would persist.

 Feinberg condemned the Vietnam War as "immoral", saying that in all good conscience he must speak out against the war.
 Feinberg's anti-war activism led to his speeches being heckled; receiving death threats on his phone and in the mail; and for a popular pamphlet, The Red Rabbi, accusing him of being a Communist being published.
 In January 1967, he visited Hanoi to meet Ho Chi Minh as part of a peace mission to protest the Vietnam war.
 Ho disliked meeting Westerners and it was most unusual that Feinberg was allowed to meet him.
 Feinberg called Ho this "paragon of durability impervious to events", who spoke to him in French and told him he was convinced that North Vietnam would win.
 Feinberg spent 10 days in Hanoi with a Presbyterian minister, the Reverend A. J. Muste, and the South African Anglican bishop, Ambrose Reeves.
 In a joint statement, the three clergymen condemned Operation Rolling Thunder, the American strategic bombing campaign against North Vietnam as both ineffective and a war crime.
 The statement claimed that the North Vietnamese people "could not be terrorized" into submission and predicted that Rolling Thunder was destined to fail.
 The statement accused President Lyndon Johnson of violating both the United Nations charter and the Geneva Accords.